crossbario/autobahn-js/doc/tutorial_rpc.rst

 That's it - Crossbar.io is running, ready to route our RPCs.
 (It runs until you break out from the Python interpreter - Ctrl-C/D/Z depending on your platform).

 With this we have all the non-JavaScript stuff out of the way.
-From now on it's web technologies only.
+From now on it's Web technologies only.

 The HTML
 --------

-The HTML is very simple for both the 'frontend' and the 'backend'.

-For the 'backend', we want something which identifies the browser tab to us, plus, of course, we need to load the WAMP library, |ab| .
+Since we want to be able to run the clients in either the browser or Node.js, we'll keep the the HTML very simple for both the caller and the callee.
+We basically just want something which identifies the browser tab to us, plus, of course, we need to load the WAMP library, |ab| and our JavaScript.

 .. code-block:: html

    <!DOCTYPE html>
    <head>
       <meta charset="UTF-8">
-      <title>AutobahnJS RPC Backend</title>
+      <title>AutobahnJS RPC Callee</title>
    </head>
    <html>
       <body>
-         <h1>AutobahnJS RPC Backend</h1>
+         <h1>AutobahnJS RPC Callee</h1>
          <p>Open JavaScript console to watch output.</p>
          <script src="https://autobahn.s3.amazonaws.com/autobahnjs/latest/autobahn.min.jgz"></script>
+         <script src="autobahnjs_rpc_callee.js"></script>
       </body>
    </html>

-For the 'frontend', all that changes are the title strings, i.e. "AutobahnJS RPC Backend" is now "AutobahnJS RPC Frontend".
+and for the caller:

 .. code-block:: html
    :emphasize-lines: 4, 8